-Socialism is a form of body in which the means of planning, producing, and distributing goods are under the control of a central planner that, in theory, seeks a more just and same division of labour and property; in practise, however, most socialist governments have devolved into other things over the working class by the ruling class.
+Socialism is a form of the body in which the means of planning, producing, and distributing goods are under the control of a central planner that, in theory, seeks a more just and same division of labor and property; in practice, however, most socialist governments have devolved into other things over the working class by the ruling class.

-Sultanate, a form of body same as a kingship in which the sultan (the head of a Muslim state) has total; power; the sultan may be a total king or a sovereign with legal limits on their power.
+Sultanate is a form of body same to a kingship in which the sultan (the head of a Muslim state) has total; power; the sultan may be a total king or a sovereign with legal limits on their power.

 1. What 7 different types of government are there?

-Communism – It is a system of body in which everyone is “equal.”
+Communism – It is a system of the body in which everyone is “equal.”